 Light Fidelity or LiFi (term coined by Professor Harald Haas at his 2011 TED Global Talk) uses the broader spectrum of light waves to transmit and receive data wirelessly.
 With LiFi-enabled LED bulbs, data can be transmitted by the quick flickering of the light—like Morse code signals sent using a flash light, only that it’s too quick for human eyes to detect.

 The LiFi technology has been around for quite some time now, but the Philippines is yet to experience it.
-This month, Signify, the company that makes Philips lighting, introduced the technology to the local market.
+Signify, the company that makes and markets the Philips Lighting brand of luminaires, introduced the technology to the local market on November 2018.
 With LiFi-enabled luminaires from Signify, you get excellent light quality as well as a stable and fast two-way broadband connection of 30Mbps – sufficient speed to make a video call and download and play two HD movies simultaneously.

 Should you consider having this technology in your condo?
 Here’s why you should:

 Radio frequencies are becoming congested, while the visible light spectrum remains as an untapped resource.
 LiFi then is ideal as an alternative connection, or as a complementary technology to existing WiFi.
 It is also an optimal alternative in areas that are sensitive to radio frequencies or areas that have poor or no WiFi signal.

 A stable data rate per each user provides robust, reliable, wireless communication.
 With LiFi, approximately 1,000 times the data density of WiFi is processed per square meter, an important factor for wireless efficiency.